victaphu/harmony-contract-verification-tutorial/README.md

 To begin
 - npm install
 - npx hardhat compile
+- create a .env file and add *PRIVATE_KEY* property, this is your well-funded ONE wallet which will be used to deploy the smart contracts
 - npx hardhat run --network harmony scripts/deployContractTest.js

 > Record the output of the deployed smart contract address, this will be used for verification